weaviate/weaviate-io/developers/weaviate/configuration/backups.md

 ENABLE_MODULES=backup-filesystem
 ```

 Modules are comma-separated.
-For example, to combine the module with the `text2vec-transformers` module, set:
+So, to combine the module with the `text2vec-transformers` module, set:

 ```
 ENABLE_MODULES=backup-filesystem,text2vec-transformers
 ```

-In addition to activating the module, you need to provide configuration:
+In addition to enabling the module, you need to configure it using environment variables:

 | Environment variable | Required | Description |
 | --- | --- | --- |